sbulav/rancher-k101/README.md

 * Upgrading Kubernetes involves changing the version in the system_images key and running rke upgrade.: False
 * Certificates cannot be regenerated after install.: False
 * You can add additional nodes to an RKE cluster after initial deployment. : True
 * Which of the following is NOT something that RKE manages?
-Determining the correct amount of nodes for a Kubernetes cluster
+Determining the  amount of nodes for a Kubernetes cluster

 ## 2. Installing and Managing Rancher